Hand Woven Rattan Caning History

 Here are a few aspects of the folded cane daybed:

-Caning And England Started In The Mid 1600s
+Caning And England Started In The Mid-1600s

 Caning was popular in England.
 One of the first pieces of evidence of chair caning in Europe was shortly after Charles II married Catherine of Braganza in 1661.
 Portugal was known to have a caning in furniture before the rest of Europe.
-Some historians believe Catherine brought some caned chairs to England from Portugal, but there is no concrete evidence to verify this.
+Some historians believe Catherine brought some caned chairs to England from Portugal, but no concrete evidence exists to verify this.

 We do know that the first caned chairs started to appear in London about this time or about 1661.
 They very quickly became fashionable.